-April has become the Filipino Food Month on April 13, 2018, through Presidential Proclamation No. 469.
+April became Filipino Food Month on April 13, 2018, through Presidential Proclamation No. 469.
 Before this month comes to an end, we made a list of some notable Filipino chefs you can find on YouTube.
-Here are our top 5 Filipino chefs along with their YouTube channels!
+Here are our top 5 Filipino chefs, along with their YouTube channels!
 Enjoy their scrumptious vlogs while learning about culture and cuisine.

 1. Chef RV Manabat YouTube Channel